kubecost/docs/agent.md

 Installing Agent for Kubecost Cloud
 ============================================

-The _kubecost-agent_ is a lightweight Kubecost exporter that sends metrics to hosted kubecost.
+The _kubecost-agent_ is a lightweight Kubecost exporter that sends metrics to Kubecost Cloud.
 In order to install the _kubecost-agent_, you will need a specific key provided by Kubecost.

 The name of the storage key file provided by the kubecost team will have the name `kubecost-agent.key`